alex-hladun/chat-app-socket-io/Presentation.md

         * Show state initialization
         * Show Reducer
         * Show the flow of a message coming in from back-end
+    * Authentication
+        * Attaching sessionID to socket on login
+        * CORs ensures that we are only receiving from expected domains
+        * Won’t be allowed to connect without username
+            * Could check for username, or use a token system attached
+            * Store this in localStorage
+            * Show where this lives in the original http connection
+        * Show middleware
 * Alex
     * SocketManager
         * Creates Socket server and handles middleware, Redis connection, socket listeners, and calls dynamo endpoints